 The Rules of Procedure provide for a Registry and active case management by the Court.
-The Registry shall be a searchable online database for all UPC cases and shall also be responsible for checking that all new actions comply with all necessary requirements.
+The Registry provides a searchable online database for all UPC cases and shall also be responsible for checking that all new actions comply with all necessary requirements.
 Once the Registry has confirmed that the statements of case comply with all necessary requirements, the case is assigned to a panel, or a single legally-qualified judge, if requested by the parties.
-The panel will be comprised of a mixture of technically and legally-qualified judges, which shall vary according to the Division hearing the case.
-Each panel will have one presiding judge (determined according to seniority) and one legally-qualified judge designated as the judge-rapporteur, responsible for case management.
+The panel comprises a mixture of technically and legally-qualified judges, which vary according to the Division hearing the case.
+Each panel has one presiding judge (determined according to seniority) and one legally-qualified judge designated as the judge-rapporteur, responsible for case management.